My Personal Hysterectomy Story

-I have been wanting to share about my recent hysterectomy.
+I have been wanting to share my recent hysterectomy story.
 And by recent, I mean it was February 12, 2020.
 At the time of this post, I am 12 1/2 weeks post op.
 Surgery was unexpected, as I guess most are.
 It was not because of any pain or problems I was suffering physically.
 In fact, I had no idea what was going on inside my nether regions.

 I have my regular annual exams and had my normal appointment scheduled early January.
 You know the drill if you are female: feet in the stirrups after donning that sweet pink gown “open in the front.”
 Now, keep in mind, I am truly not modest.
 Also, my gynecologist is seriously amazing.
 She is about my age and is truly someone I could hang with outside of the exam room.
 However, all that aside, it is just not a pleasant experience.
 God was master architect when he designed women, but dang, He had a sense of humor!